-You cannot edit scheduled versions of items that are part of a project.
-If you need to publish the start page before the scheduled version is published, you need to create a new draft and then publish that.
-To incorporate the same changes into the scheduled project version of the start page, you must remove the scheduling, edit the content and then re-set the scheduling.
+You cannot edit scheduled versions of items in a project.
+If you need to publish the start page before the scheduled version is published, you need to create a draft and then publish that.
+To incorporate the same changes into the scheduled project version of the start page, you must remove the scheduling, edit the content, and then re-set the scheduling.

 This example creates a page with a registration form block for an event.
-The included items need to be available in English (the original website language), French and German, and you will manage the translation using a project.
+The included items must be available in English (the original website language), French, and German, and you will manage the translation using a project.